 To set the date of the meeting, click on the date field and it will open a calendar window where you can click on the date of your choice.
 The duration of the meeting can also be adjusted here.

 Joining a Meeting on the Webex Meetings App

-To join a meeting, click on the Join Meeting button on the home screen and it will take you to a page where you can enter the URL, meeting number, or username of the host.
-When I was invited to a meeting, I received an email notification containing the meeting URL.
+To join a meeting, click the Join Meeting button on the home screen.
+This will take you to a page where you can enter the URL, meeting number, or username of the speaker.
+When I was asked to attend a meeting, I got an email with the URL of the meeting.